 - o.54.
-Entries by name for Senior and Junior World Cup competitions, Satellite competitions and Zonal competitions - 1.
-The entry of the names of the fencers and all possible replacements, and the entry of teams, must be made via the FIE website 7 days before the competition at the latest (including for satellite competitions). from 2007-08 season; until then 8 days for Satellite competitions, 15 days for all others.
+Entries by name for Senior and Junior World Cup competitions, Satellite competitions and Zonal competitions - The entry of the names of the fencers and all possible replacements, and the entry of teams, must be made via the FIE website 15 days before the competition at the latest (8 days for satellite competitions).

-For Zonal competitions, both senior and junior, the entries of the fencers and of the teams must be made via the FIE website 7 days (from 2007-08 season; until then,15 days) before the first event of the Championships at the latest.
+For Zonal competitions, both senior and junior, the entries of the fencers and of the teams must be made via the FIE website 15 days before the first event of the Championships at the latest.

 .2.
-After the deadline for entries indicated on the FIE website, there can be no further additional entries nor the withdrawal of a name except in cases of properly authenticated injury or 'force majeure'.
+From the deadline for entries indicated on the FIE website, there can be no further additional entries nor the withdrawal of a name except in cases of properly authenticated injury or 'force majeure'.